natepage/easy-html-element/doc/parameters.md

 ##Parameters

 EasyHtmlElement allows you to define parameters in your elements to make it dynamic.
 Parameters will be replace by given values.
-You can define parameters everywhere in an element and you do it with this syntax `%parameter%`.
+You can define parameters in `text` and `attr` and you do it with this syntax `%parameter%`.

 Parameters values are the 2nd load method argument (or the 1st if you call it dynamically with the magic method `__call()`).
 It's an array where keys are parameters name and values are parameters values.